jaspervdj/patat/README.md

 An arbitrary amount of evaluators can be specified, and whenever a a class attribute on a code block matches the evaluator, it will be used.

-**NOTE** that executing arbitrary code is always dangerous, so double check the code of presentations downloaded from the internet before running them if they contain `eval` settings.
+**Note that executing arbitrary code is always dangerous**, so double check the code of presentations downloaded from the internet before running them if they contain `eval` settings.